Brokenartyy/Brokenartyy/README.md

 ---

+## 🤐 DNI:
+(nah bro, I wouldn't limit everyone who wants to interact w me, as well as you can maintain your attitude)

+---

-## ✨ Features
+## 🥂 fandoms:
+- MGR and MGS
-- 🪧 Anonymous messages
+- DMC
-- 🎨 Cute pastel UI
-- ⚡ Realtime (Firebase)
+- GI
-- 👑 Admin reply system
-- 📱 Mobile-friendly
+- Livies

 ---